-CONNECTING PEOPLE TO THE ARTS IN APEX AND BEYOND
+CONNECTING PEOPLE TO THE ARTS IN A MEANINGFUL MANNER

 The Council exists to serve the area by: